Bio Revolution Could Be a Game Changer.

 - Contact Us

 The life sciences have made great advances in the past years.
 The life sciences and the digitization megatrend are becoming increasingly intertwined, enabling a Bio Revolution generating new inventions that impact our daily lives.
-This revolution is reinforced by rapid increases in computing power and the emergence of new capabilities in AI, automation, and data analytics, further accelerating the pace of innovation.
+This revolution is reinforced by rapid increases in computing power and the emergence of new capabilities in AI, automation, and data analytics, further accelerating the pace of developing bio innovation products and solutions.
 As a leading life science company, Bayer is aligned with the long-term market trends in health and nutrition and is at the forefront of the wave of innovation coming from the Bio Revolution.